aspose-ocr/Aspose.OCR-Products/ocr/en/nodejs-cpp/_index.md

 <h2 class="h2title">Image preprocessing</h2>

 <p>The accuracy and reliability of text recognition is highly dependent on the quality of the original image.
-Aspose.OCR offers a large number of fully automated and manual image processing filters that enhance an image before it is sent to the OCR engine:</p>
+Aspose.OCR for Node.js via C++ offers a large number of fully automated and manual image processing filters that enhance an image before it is sent to the OCR engine:</p>

 <ul>
 	<li>Automatically straighten skewed images.</li>